Find Doctors, Wait Times, and Your Way

 A concussion is a brain injury and must be treated carefully.
 Concussions occur when the brain moves around inside the skull.
 When a concussion occurs, the chemicals in the brain are impacted, leading to an ‘energy crisis’.
 When the brain isn’t getting enough energy, it attempts to compensate by “pulling” energy from other places.
 The location of these places often dictates what symptoms you may have.

 There is no ‘one-size fits all’ approach for treating concussion.
 In fact, because every person and every injury is different, no two concussions are the same.
-The Concussion experts at WakeMed Rehab utilize the most recent research on evaluation and management of concussions, and will develop a personalized treatment plan that is right for you.
+The concussion experts at WakeMed Concussion Program utilize the most recent research on evaluation and management of concussions, and will develop a personalized treatment plan that is right for you.

-At WakeMed, our fellowship-trained neuropsychologist will conduct a comprehensive evaluation to determine where your symptoms are coming from, and why you feel the way you do.
-The evaluation consists of:
+Our team includes medical professionals, neuropsychologists and physical therapists all trained in concussion management.
+A thorough evaluation will help to determine where your symptoms are coming from, and why you feel the way you do.
+The evaluation may consist of

-After conducting the evaluation, the neuropsychologist will sit down with you and review the results in detail and develop an individualized treatment plan for you, which will include school/work recommendations and possibly referrals to physical therapy or other providers.
+After evaluation, an individualized treatment plan will be developed for you, which may include referrals to physical therapy or other providers.

 The physical therapists at WakeMed are trained to properly manage dizziness and balance difficulties stemming from concussion, and will help get you back to your normal activities as quickly as possible.
 The physical therapist will screen for any balance, vision, or motion sensitivity deficits following your concussion and use treatment methods to improve your overall stability and tolerance to daily tasks.
 Interventions may include: